Apostille Services

 • Often used for personal, legal, and academic documents

-If the destination country is not part of the Hague Convention, the document may require authentication and embassy or consular legalization instead of a standard apostille.
+If the destination country is not part of the Hague Apostille Convention, the document may require authentication and embassy or consular legalization instead of a standard apostille.

 • May require multi-step authentication